 Cam Phillips is a writer and above all, a music lover, who seeks to gain experience through writing and listening.
 He is also an avid film viewer and art and literature junkie who enjoys creative writing.
 His most recent published work was featured on the Australian heavy music blog, I Probably Hate Your Band.

-RELEASE DATE: November 4th 2016
+RELEASE DATE: October 26th 2016

 RECORD COMPANY: Little Cloud Records

 Del Chaney has spent the last four years not only fronting popular experimental Irish Electronic duo Analogue Wave but also dedicating his time to uncovering the best artists in the unsigned or small independent label based shoegaze, ethereal dream pop, post punk, post rock & modern psych rock from all over the globe & reviewing them for this blog - The Primal Music Blog.
 He is also a contributing writer for The Sound Of Confusion.
 His other arm - Primal Radio - has gained considerable respect from bands and promoters alike since its conception in 2013 & has hepled him in actively promoting a genre of music that he is passionate about.
 Hailing from Dublin, Ireland, he is a keen Vinyl Collector, Tattoo Fan & all round good guy!
 He is a self confessed music freak & is never far away from a studio console or a turntable.